How to Quit a Job the Right Way

 Related video: How to Quit a Job: Leaving on Good Terms

 At some point in your career, you may decide to resign from a role.
-Whether you’re leaving your job because you’ve accepted an opportunity with another employer, you’re moving out of town, you’re choosing to become self-employed or other reasons, deciding how to quit your job can be challenging.
+Whether you’re leaving your job because you’ve accepted an opportunity with another employer, you’re moving out of town, you’re choosing to become self-employed or for other reasons, deciding how to quit your job can be challenging.

 Taking time to thoughtfully consider why, when and how you should leave your job can ensure you make the best possible decision, find new opportunities and leave your current role gracefully.
 Even if you’re feeling frustrated, take time to carefully weigh the pros and cons of leaving your role.
 If you’re feeling unfulfilled by your responsibilities or overwhelmed by your workload, consider discussing it with your direct supervisor to determine if they can help alleviate the problem.

 If you’re actively looking for another opportunity, it may be best to wait until you’ve officially accepted another job offer before you resign from your current position.
 Otherwise, you may face an unplanned gap in employment that could affect your finances, insurance coverage and other benefits.

 Once you’ve decided you’re ready to resign, be sure to keep the conversation polite and professional.
 Employers recognize that sometimes employees want to pursue new ventures, and by acting professionally, you can stay on good terms and maintain a relationship that may lead to future opportunities.

 Two weeks' notice is the standard length of time to give an employer before you leave.
 However, if you’ve signed an employment contract, make sure you’re honoring any rules around the length of notice.